SAMRIK41/ATM_Machine/README.md

-# ATM Machine Using C Language
+# ATM Machine Fuctionality Using C Language

 ## **About the Project**